photo credits at page bottom

 blueprint for movement architecture that must be continually rebuilt from one moment to the next through tasks, choice, posture, series of

 movements, and gesture.
-This process is also focused on defining what aspects
+This process is also guided by questioning how aspects

 The Situations process has received support from The Canada Council For the Arts, The McKnight Foundation, l'Agora de la danse and le Conseil des arts et des lettres du Québec.